nistvan86/esphome-q7rf/readme.md

           mosi_pin: D7

 Where:
 - `q7rf_device_id` (required): is a 16 bit transmitter specific ID and learnt by the receiver in the pairing process.
-If you operatre multiple furnaces in the vicinity you must specify unique IDs for each transmitter to control them.
+If you operate multiple furnaces in the vicinity you must specify unique IDs for each transmitter to control them.
 - `q7rf_resend_interval` (optional): specifies how often to repeat the last state set command.
 Since this is a simplex protocol, there's no response coming for messages and we need to compensate for corrupt or lost messages by repeating them.
 Default is: 60000 ms

 Once flashed, check the ESPHome logs (or the UART output of the ESP8266) to see if configuration was successful.
 You should see similar lines (note: C/D lines are only visible if you left the logger's loglevel at the default DEBUG or lower):